stepchowfun/typical/README.md

 - `Bytes` is encoded verbatim, with zero additional space overhead.
 - `String` encoded as UTF-8.
 - Arrays (e.g., `[U64]`) are encoded in one of three ways:
   - Arrays of `Unit` are represented by the number of elements encoded the same way as a `U64`.
-Since the elements themselves take 0 bytes to encode, there's no way to infer the number of elements from the size of the message.
+Since the elements themselves take 0 bytes to encode, there's no way to infer the number of elements from the size of the buffer.
 Thus, it's encoded explicitly.
   - Arrays of `F64`, `U64`, `S64`, or `Bool` are represented as the contiguous arrangement of the respective encodings of the elements.
-The number of elements is not explicitly encoded, since it's implied by the length of the message.
+The number of elements is not explicitly encoded.
   - Arrays of any other type (`Bytes`, `String`, nested arrays, or nested messages) are encoded as the contiguous arrangement of (*size*, *element*) pairs, where *size* is the number of bytes of the encoded *element* and is encoded in the same way as a `U64`.
 The *element* is encoded according to its type.
+The number of elements is not explicitly encoded.

 #### `U64` encoding in depth